kfarr/aframe-gltf-helpers/README.md

 `model-center` component centers the geometry of a mesh loaded from gltf-part-plus with an option to bottom align at ground level, useful for buildings, trees, etc.

 These are part of an experimental glTF workflow for handling assets related to [Streetmix3D](https://github.com/kfarr/streetmix3d).
+See below for more info on the full workflow.

 ## API